 All countries have completely different policies when it comes to immigration.
 So, as a student, you must prove that you are here temporarily to study and that you have every intention to return home.
 To show this, proof of a valid return flight ticket must be given.
 This may or may not be required at the time of your visa application – however, most certainly, you will need to show your return ticket when entering your destination country or leaving your home country.

 I hope this information helps you understand why governments ask for the documents that they do.
 When you take the time to learn and understand, it really is quite simple, they just want proof that you’re trustworthy and that you will follow the rules.
 To help you get started, here are some of the most common government websites with information on the requirements of applying for a study visa.

 For more info on studying abroad and language schools ratings around the world, visit ESL Explorer or contact us directly.
-If you have any other tips or questions feel free to post in the comments below, or ask former students by posting in our forums.
+If you have any other tips or questions feel free to post in the comments below.